A Beginner’s Guide to Strongman Competitions

 • Sandbag and stone loading

-When your grip stops being a weakness, your confidence grows quickly.
+Over time that builds resilience that carries over into every event.
+When your grip stops being a weakness, your confidence grows fast.

 Step 4: Understand Competition Structure